Fore River Shipyard: Fore River Engine Company

-Following an order from Maine for a 50-horsepower engine, Thomas A. Watson and Frank O. Wellington decided to build boats, which came after realizing the profitability of the enterprise as the result of building their first ship, the Barnacle, which was fitted with local furnishings.
+The pair created the Fore River Engine Company after receiving an order from Maine for a 50-horsepower engine.
+Their first ship, the Barnacle, was fitted with local furnishings.
 Watson later said of this decision:

 It was a momentous decision for from it came one of the largest shipbuilding establishments in the country, if not in the world, that made Massachusetts again a shipbuilding center and afterwards played an important part in the World War.

-The success of this operation was further strengthened the fact that the shipyard was producing a quality engine, and it quickly gained a reputation along the eastern seaboard.
+The shipyard's engines gained a reputation for quality along the eastern seaboard.
 Soon, a new engine-building facility was constructed, employing between twenty and thirty workers.
 Additionally, the Prouty Printing Press and Sims-Dudley dynamite gun, staple guns for shoes, and electric light accessories were produced by Fore River.
-In addition, the diversity of Fore River's products was due to the fact that Watson desired to employ as many friends as possible.
+Fore River made many products because Watson wanted to employ as many friends as possible.

-The Panic of 1893 brought a new era to the company, as the depression limited the Fore River's possibilities.
-Fortunately for Fore River, the United States Navy awarded a contract to them to construct USS Lawrence (DD-8) and USS Macdonough (DD-9).
+The Panic of 1893 limited the yard's possibilities, but the United States Navy awarded a contract to them to construct USS Lawrence (DD-8) and USS Macdonough (DD-9).
 These two ships were the last to be constructed at the East Braintree location, as the yard moved down the river to a site on nearby Quincy Point in 1901.
 The construction of United States lightship LV-72 alongside the destroyers further strengthened the company financially.

 The awarding of USS Des Moines (CL-17) was also beneficial for Fore River.
 Faced with the problem of not having a large enough area to build the cruiser, the contract was produced at the new Quincy yard.
 The Des Moines was launched in 1902 and commissioned in 1904, bringing with it some financial stability to the yard, as new revenues were quadruple those at the East Braintree location.
-During the construction of the new yard, old buildings were floated over to make up for the lack of buildings at the new location, and it was constructed with some of the largest shipbuilding equipment of the day.
+During the construction of the new yard, old buildings were floated over to make up for the lack of buildings at the new location, and it was constructed with some of the largest shipbuilding equipment of the time.